jacksenteh/KPMG_Virtual_Internship/docs/index.md

 * Male customer
 * Age around 42 y/o.
 * Work in Financial Service.
+* Prefer medium size WearA2B and large Trek Bicycle.
+* Prefer standard bike

+Hence, the target customer priority should be rank as: cluster 4, 0, 1, 5, 3 and 2, if your strategies is to help the company gain the highest profit.

 # Conclusion
+The approaches I took in this project is to target the customer who can help generate high profit for Sprocket Central Pty Ltd.
+There might be a better approach in business perspective.
+Please note that the dashboard does not represent the whole market distribution.

+Depends on what is your business strategies, the dashboard presented to the customer should be different.
+For example, the high net worth customer had a spend more than mass customer on average, but the number of customer in significant lower than mass customer.
+In this case, should you advise Sprocket Central Pty Ltd. to target high net worth customer in certain state of Australia?

-The whole project took me 2 days to complete and the approaches I took is just the tip of the ice on what could be done to analysis the market.
+For me, the whole project took me 3 days to complete and the approaches I took is just the tip of the ice on what could be done to analysis the market.
 After completing this project, I realise the skills required for this project are as follow:
 * 40% on data analysis - data quality assessment, pre-processing and exploration.
-* 30% on marketing - marketing strategies (e.g., STP), statistical testing on the hypothesis made on the market trend.
+* 35% on marketing - marketing strategies (e.g., STP), statistical testing on the hypothesis made on the market trend.
-* 25% on machine learning - model development.
+* 15% on machine learning - model development.
-* 5%  on presentation - Powerpoint and Tableau.
+* 10%  on presentation - Powerpoint and Tableau.

 This project is no doubt a data scientist job, but as you can see its not always about machine learning, deep learning or AI model development!
 In my perspective, the key value of data scientist is the ability of analysis big data in the most efficient way (i.e., machine learning and deep learning) and provide accurate estimation.

-The most challenging task for me is to form the right hypothesis and questions.
-For example, how do I identify who is the customer?
+Hopefully, the approaches I describe above is clear.
+If you got a questions or suggestion, feel free to send me an [email](jacksenteh@gmail.com) or find me on [twitter](https://twitter.com/Jacksen1995).
+Thank you for reading!